aizhanz1/aizhanz1/README.md

 **Technology:** Jupyter Notebook, Google Colab, Python.
 **Results:** MENA (Eastern Mediterranean region) has the highest PM10 level.
 Strong positive correlation.
 Higher PM2.5 tends to be found with higher PM10.
 There is a statistically significant upward trend in PM2.5 over time (about 0.67 μg/m³ per year).
 However, year alone explains almost nothing about the changes in PM2.5 (R² = 0.008).
 Other factors (location, region, policies, etc.) likely drive the real variation.

-The model does NOT fit the data very well—it’s only picking up a very weak overall time trend.
 ### Power BI projects

 ### Retail chain in the US Analytics